-The Governors are responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
-Governance plays an important role in effective leadership as they consistently challenge leaders and hold staff to account on the decisions/progression within the school.
+The Governors were responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
+Governance played an important role in effective leadership as they consistently challenged leaders and held staff to account on the decisions/progression within the school.